 Brad has an M.A. in Architecture from UCLA and a B.A. in Architecture from Rice University.

-Sue Lewak has a Ph.D. in English Literature from UCLA, where she taught for a number of years as a lecturer, instructor, and teaching assistant.
+Sue holds a Ph.D. in English Literature from UCLA, where she taught courses in 20th century American literature and film as a lecturer, instructor, and teaching assistant.
 She was also the recipient of a Teaching Excellence Award and two Outstanding Teaching Recognition Awards from the English department at UCLA.
 In addition, she has an M.A. in Visual Anthropology from USC, an M.A. in English Literature from CalState- Los Angeles, and a B.A. in English Literature from Mount Holyoke College.

 Sam Clark is the VFX Workflow Specialist at Netflix and was previously VFX Coordinator and CG Production Manager at Rhythm & Hues Studios.
 Sam has been involved with several global, post-production houses in a range of capacities and roles — Production Coordinator, CG Production Manager, On-Set Motion Capture Production Manager, and Visual Effects Data Manager.
 He has worked on a variety of Hollywood studio pipelines featuring proprietary and off-the-shelf tools for motion-picture and episodic-television projects.
 Sam was a member of the VFX post-production crew for the OSCAR®-winning motion picture, Life of Pi (2012).